POETSII/tinsel/doc/Architecture.md

   * a JTAG UART

-The clock frequency is 275MHz and the resource utilisation is 94K ALMs, 40% of the DE5-NET, leaving plenty of space for interboard comms to be added in the near future.
+The clock frequency is 275MHz and the resource utilisation is 94K ALMs, **40%** of the DE5-NET, leaving plenty of space for interboard comms and more cores to be added in the near future.

 ### Tinsel Parameters